FuelLabs/sway-applications/oracle/README.md

 ## Overview

 Oracles provide blockchain applications access to off-chain information such as asset prices, and verifiable random numbers.
 Oracles allow blockchain applications to react to real-world events such as a price drop in collateral or the winner of a sporting event.
 Oracles typically rely on a trusted off-chain node to provide them with the correct data.
+This example oracle provides price data about a specific asset.

 ## Project Structure